What is a seizure?

 School or preschool

-- Your child may require an epilepsy management plan for school.
-This can be developed with assistance from your doctor, an epilepsy nurse or by support organisations such as epilepsy action Australia.
+- Your child may need an epilepsy management plan for school.
+This can be developed with help from your doctor, an epilepsy nurse or by support organisations such as epilepsy action Australia.

-- if you child’s seizures tend to occur during the day, you may need to inform the school.
+- If you child’s seizures are often during the day, you may need to inform the school.
 Some seizures such as absence seizures or sensory seizures can be difficult for teaching staff to recognise.
 If possible show the teachers a video of the seizure and ask them to report any events for your records.